Teardrops (Womack & Womack song): Kate Alexa version

 In early 2008, Australian singer Kate Alexa covered the song for her second studio album.
 It was produced by Molly Meldrum and features American rapper Baby Bash.
-It was released as the album's first single in Australia on 3 March 2008 as a CD single and digital download.
-Alexa has stated that she has always been a massive fan of the song, which was originally released the same year she was born.
-The song was released to Australian radio on 1 February 2008, and peaked at number sixty-four on the airplay chart.
+It was released as the album's first single in Australia on March 3, 2008, as a CD single and digital download.
+Alexa stated that she was always a massive fan of the song, originally released the same year she was born.
+The song was released to Australian radio on February 1, 2008, and peaked at number 64 on the airplay chart.

 The song's producer, Molly Meldrum, suggested that Alexa should cover the song.
-Alexa states "I was looking to do a single between albums, and Molly came up with the idea of doing "Teardrops".
+Alexa states "I was looking to do a single between albums, and Molly came up with the idea of doing 'Teardrops'.
 At first, I was a little sceptical because the original is such a classic and I love it so much.
 But then Molly and I spoke about how we could do it."
-American rapper, Baby Bash, heard what Alexa was doing with the song through a friend of Alexa's manager and decided to take part in the song.
+American rapper Baby Bash heard what Alexa was doing with the song through a friend of Alexa's manager and decided to take part in the song.
 Alexa states "He's a very cool guy.
 He came in and did the rap in one take, and it fitted perfectly.
-It’s got such an incredible feel and groove and we wanted to keep that vibe.
+It's got such an incredible feel and groove and we wanted to keep that vibe.
 But we also wanted to do something different, and the rap takes the track to a whole new place."

-The song debuted on the Australian ARIA Singles Chart in early March 2008 at number twenty-eight.
-It went to peak at number twenty-six the following week.
+The song debuted on the Australian ARIA Singles Chart in early March 2008 at number 28.
+It went to peak at number 26 the following week.
 It also charted at number seven on the Physical Singles chart and number eight on the Australian Artists Chart.
 "Teardrops" spent six weeks on the chart, five of which were in the top fifty.
-The music video for the song was filmed on 14 January 2008, at the Love Machine in South Yarra, Victoria, Australia.
+The music video for the song was filmed on January 14, 2008, at the Love Machine in South Yarra, Melbourne, Australia.